-- Plays; - The showing of films; - All indoor sporting events; - · Outdoor boxing and wrestling matches; - The performance of live music; - The playing of recorded music; and - A 'dance' performance. - 1.8 The definitions of licensable activities are laid out in the Annex which accompanies this policy (but which does not form part of the policy).
-The exemptions to these licensable activities can be found in Part 2 Schedule 1 of the Licensing Act 2003 and associated Regulations. - 1.9 This statement does not cover other licensing/registration functions vested with the Local Authority. - 1.10 The licensing policy is an integral element of the Council's objectives as set out in the Council's Corporate Business Plan.
-The five strategic objectives of the Council's Corporate Business Plan are shown in Appendix 2. - 1.11 In formulating the licensing policy the Licensing Authority has had regard to local crime prevention, planning, cultural and alcohol strategies and seeks to complement the aims of those strategies (see Appendix 2). - 1.12 The Licensing Authority will monitor the effect of its licensing policy upon the Council's overall objectives and will amend the policy if it is seen to be having a negative impact upon related priorities. - 1.13 This statement of policy sets out the general approach to the making of licensing decisions.
+- 1.11 The Licensing Authority will monitor the effect of its licensing policy upon the Council's overall objectives and will amend the policy if it is seen to be having a negative impact upon related priorities. - 1.12 This statement of policy sets out the general approach to the making of licensing decisions.
 However, every application will be considered on its individual merits, taking into account all relevant matters.
 In relation to any particular application, therefore, where its discretion is engaged it will always be appropriate for the Licensing Authority to consider whether the circumstances of the application justify allowing an exception to the policy and whether granting the application would damage the objects of the general policy.
-The facts of a particular application may outweigh the presumptions within this policy thus allowing an exception. - 1.14 This statement of policy will not override the right of any person to make representation on an application or seek a review of a licence or certificate where provision has been made for them to do so in the Act ending on the 1st February 2019.
-A list of consultees, including the following, will be published on the Council's website
+The facts of a particular application may outweigh the presumptions within this policy thus allowing an exception. - 1.13 This statement of policy will not override the right of any person to make representation on an application or seek a review of a licence or certificate where provision has been made for them to do so in the Act